AWikia/XP_Q.Qore_Bug_Tracker/CONTRIBUTING.md

 - All Issues must follow either the template of bug reporting or a feature enchancement
 - No spam or hate issues
 - Be nice and friendly and describe your issues with as much detail as possible
+- Users must have Q.Qore installed before they can properly send issues.
+You can join [our discord server](https://discord.gg/9JEWA8S) to grab download links (Foundable at the description of the ``#general`` channel in the **Qortex Essentials** category)

 ## Bug report Issue Template
 You must Select the Bug Tracket Template.
 Below is an example of how can you follow